alextwoods/aws_crt/README.md

 │  AwsCrt::Cbor.encode(data)                              │
 │  Aws::S3::Client.new  (with CRT HTTP handler)           │
 │  AwsCrt::S3::Client.new  (standalone CRT S3 client)     │
+│  AwsCrt::Sigv4Signer.new  (standalone SigV4 signer)     │
+│  AwsCrt::SignedHttpClient.new  (sign + send in one call) │
 └──────────────────────────┬──────────────────────────────┘
                            │
 ┌──────────────────────────▼──────────────────────────────┐